Hyundai unveils first Genesis SUV in renewed overseas premium push

 Genesis' lineup currently comprises just three sedans, which analysts said limits its appeal, particularly with the increased demand for SUVs among younger drivers in recent years.

-"Genesis owners are some of the oldest in the U.S. market.
-With a median age of 62, only Cadillac and Lincoln owners are older," Ed Kim, vice-president at California-based consultancy AutoPacific, told Reuters.
+"Genesis owners are some of the oldest in the US market.
+With a median age of 62, only Cadillac and Lincoln owners are older," Ed Kim, vice- president at California-based consultancy AutoPacific, said.

 "It (the GV80) will ... have the role of bringing younger buyers to the brand," he said.